 - The build process runs in the context of a project configuration, such as Debug or Release.
 A project may contain any number of configurations.

 - Data associated to source files and the project itself is accessible through properties.
 MSBuild properties are name-value definitions, specified per configuration.
 That is, each configuration has its own set of property definitions.

-Properties may apply to the project itself or to a specific file in the project, and can be defined either globally or locally:
+You can set property values for the project itself (project scope) or for a specific file in the project (file scope), either globally or locally:

 - Project scope properties are always global.
 For example, the project's output directory or target file name.

-- Properties applied to source files can be defined globally, in which case the same value will apply to all files.
-For example, the default compiler warning level could be defined globally at level 3.
+- Properties that apply to source files can be global, in which case the same value applies to all files.
+For example, you can set the default compiler warning level globally at level 3.

-- Such a global, file-scope definition may be overridden for a specific file by a locally defined property with the same name.
-For example, one of the source files needs to be compiled with warning level 4.
+- You can override such a global, file-scope definition for a specific file by defining a local property with the same name.
+For example, compile one of the source files with warning level 4.